Legal Services & Litigation

-Beckett v Aetna, Inc. is a class action lawsuit against Aetna, Inc., Aetna Life Insurance company, Aetna Specialty Pharmacy, LLC (collectively, Aetna) and an unnamed vendor for violating the privacy rights of people taking HIV medication by sending a mailing to Aetna customers in envelopes where their HIV medication was visible through the large transparent window of the envelopes.
-The lawsuit, filed in the U.S. District Court for the Eastern District of Pennsylvania, contends that the mailing violated several laws by revealing highly confidential HIV information of approximately 12,000 customers in at least 23 states.
+Beckett v.
+Aetna, Inc. is a class action lawsuit against Aetna, Inc., Aetna Life Insurance company, and Aetna Specialty Pharmacy, LLC (collectively, Aetna) for violating the privacy rights of people taking HIV medication by sending a mailing to Aetna customers in envelopes where their HIV medication was visible through the envelopes’ large transparent window.
+The lawsuit, filed in the U.S. District Court for the Eastern District of Pennsylvania, contends that the mailing violated several laws by revealing highly confidential HIV information of 11,800 customers.
 READ MORE

 Learn more about our Past Leading Cases.